weberkai/msxize/README.md

 For better results, in The GIMP always adjust black/white levels, brightness, contrast, saturation and resize image before running the plug-in.

 Many thanks to Leandro Correia and Rogerio Penchel for inspiration.

+This project contains a GNU general public license version 3.